ksteinfe/turkers_delight/README.md

 turkers delight
 ===============
-Hello, and welcome to Turkers' Delight - the repo for ARCH 229 in the Department of Architecture at UC Berkeley!
+Hallo, and welcome to Turkers' Delight - the repo for ARCH 229 in the Department of Architecture at UC Berkeley!